Virgo Case Study

 Virgo: for the music nerd in all of us

-Named after the zodiac sign known for it's love of research and informed decision-making, Virgo is a music discovery app that does the legwork for you, surfacing local artists, matching recommendations to your real taste, and giving you the context to actually care about what you hear next.
+Named after the zodiac sign known for its love of research and informed decision-making, Virgo is a music discovery app that does the legwork for you, surfacing local artists, matching recommendations to your real taste, and giving you the context to actually care about what you hear next.

 Target Audience